My hunch Modi will bail out Pakistan: Ex-RAW chief Dulat | Politics

 Dulat, however, pointedly said engagement with Pakistan has always been "influenced by domestic politics".

-Peace talks between the two neighbours has in the past been hostage to domestic perceptions and Pakistan has even denied India’s exports the ‘most favoured nation’ treatment which it is bound to grant to all WTO signatories as a result of internal compulsions.
+Peace talks between the two neighbours have in the past been hostage to domestic perceptions to the extent that Pakistan has even denied India's exports the 'most favoured nation' treatment which it is bound to grant to all WTO signatories, as a result of internal political compulsions.

-The former spy chief told PTI video that for China the diplomatic effort “needs to be more open diplomacy… (where the Chinese) feel satisfied that India means well by them.”
-He pointed out that despite meetings between Prime Minister Modi and Chinese President Xi Jinping, India has also been engaging the U.S.
+The former spy chief told PTI video that for China the diplomatic effort from India's side, "Needs to be more open diplomacy… (where the Chinese) feel satisfied that India means well by them."
+He pointed out that despite meetings between Prime Minister Modi and Chinese President Xi Jinping, India has also been engaging with the U.S.

 "You turn your back and welcome Trump, that doesn't go down well with the Chinese," he said, though he added that maintaining good equations with all sides was part of India's tradition of non-alignment.

-However, the potential fall-out of that relationship upon South Asian affairs has as yet not been clearly analyzed.
+However, the potential fall-out of that relationship upon South Asian affairs has as yet not been clearly analysed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)